ceu-arduino/driver-gpio/README.md

 #### PIN_XX

-An individual input pin is of type `high/low` and carries the new changed pin state, e.g.:
+An individual digital input pin carries its new changed state, e.g.:

 ```
 input high/low PIN_02;
 ```

+Arguments:

+1. `high/low`: new state of the pin

 #### PIN_IN

-A group input is of type `(int, high/low)` and carries the pin that changed and its new state:
+A group digital input carries the pin that changed and its new state:

 ```
 input (int, high/low) PIN_IN;
 ```

+Arguments:

+1. `int`:      pin that changed
+2. `high/low`: its new state

 ### Output

 ### PIN_XX

-An individual digital output pin is of type `high/low` and carries the new pin state to change, e.g.:
+An individual digital output pin carries its new state to change, e.g.:

 ```
 output high/low PIN_13;
 ```

+Arguments:

+1. `high/low`: new state of the pin

 ### PIN_OUT

-A group digital output is of type `(int, high/low)` and carries the pin to change and its new state:
+A group digital output and carries the pin to change and its new state:

 ```
 output (int, high/low) PIN_OUT;
 ```

+Arguments:

+1. `int`:      pin to change
+2. `high/low`: its new state

 ### PWM_XX

-An individual PWM output pin is of type `u8` and carries the new pin value to change, e.g.:
+An individual PWM output pin carries its new value to change, e.g.:

 ```
 output u8 PWM_06;
 ```

+Arguments:

+1. `u8`: new value of the pin

 ## Examples